 If you want to give your home a more distinct and individual look, consider using architectural shingles.
-Use IKO Armourshake for a classic woodshake appearance or IKO Crowne Slate, Cambridge, Cambridge IR, Dynasty® & Royal Estate architectural shingles for a slate or shake-like appearance.
+Use IKO Armourshake for a classic woodshake appearance or IKO Crowne Slate, Cambridge, Nordic, Dynasty® & Royal Estate architectural shingles for a slate or shake-like appearance.

 Do I live in an area where algae discoloration is a concern?

-If you live in an area where algae discolouration is a concern consider our Crowne Slate, Armourshake, Cambridge, Cambridge IR, Dynasty, Royal Estate, Marathon Plus AR or Marathon shingles.
+If you live in an area where algae discolouration is a concern consider our Crowne Slate, Armourshake, Cambridge, Nordic, Dynasty, Royal Estate, Marathon Plus AR shingles.
 These shingles feature an algae resistant system to protect against algae discoloration.
-You may also want to consider selecting a dark color shingle, which is less likely to show the staining associated with algae discoloration.

 Now, it’s time to choose a shingle color.
 Although it sounds like a simple process, it is usually the step that causes the homeowner the most difficulty.
 After all, choosing a color is a very personal and subjective process.

 Since everyone has a unique sense of style and taste, it is impossible to give a hard-and-fast rule on how to choose a shingle color.
 One of the best ways to pick a color is to drive around your neighborhood.
 Check out the different color combinations of roof, brick / siding, and trim colors that your neighbors have tried.
 Make a list of the ones you like, and steer clear of the ones you don’t.
 Once you have narrowed down your choices, it is important to view several full size shingle samples, or an existing roof completed with the same style and color shingles, before making a final decision.
 Often overlooked, getting actual shingle samples from your contractor is the best way to see how a shingle color will look in combination with the other color elements (brick / siding, and trim color) of your home.